Tokyo Story: Box office

-In Japan, it was the eighth highest-grossing film of 1953 with in distributor rental earnings.
+In Japan, it was the eighth-highest-grossing film of 1953 with in distributor rental earnings.
 In France, the film sold 84,646 tickets upon release in 1978.
 In other European countries, the film sold 92,810 tickets between 1996 and 2021, for a combined tickets sold in Europe.

 Critical reception

+Metacritic, which uses a weighted average, assigned the a score of 100 out of 100, based on 19 critics, indicating "universal acclaim".
 It is also jointly ranked #1 on Metacritic's Filtered "Best Movies of All Time".
 John Walker, former editor of the Halliwell's Film Guides, places Tokyo Story at the top of his published list of the best 1000 films ever made.
 Tokyo Story is also included in film critic Derek Malcolm's The Century of Films, a list of films which he deems artistically or culturally important, and Time magazine lists it among its All-Time 100 Movies.

 Roger Ebert of the Chicago Sun-Times included it in his series of great movies, and Paul Schrader placed it in the "Gold" section of his Film Canon.
 Martin Scorsese included it on a list of "39 Essential Foreign Films for a Young Filmmaker."

-Arthur Nolletti Jr, writing an essay in the book titled Ozu's Tokyo Story compared the film to its USA predecessor film, McCarey's 1937 Make Way for Tomorrow, and indicates that: "David Bordwell sees Ozu as 'recasting' the American film – borrowing from it, adapting it – and briefly mentions that there are similarities in story, theme and plot structure.
+Arthur Nolletti Jr, writing an essay in the book titled Ozu's Tokyo Story, compared the film to its USA predecessor film, McCarey's 1937 Make Way for Tomorrow, and indicated that: "David Bordwell sees Ozu as 'recasting' the American film – borrowing from it, adapting it – and briefly mentions that there are similarities in story, theme and plot structure.
 Indeed these similarities are striking.
 Both films focus on an elderly couple who discover that their grown children regard them as a burden; both films are structured as journeys in which the couple are shuffled from one household to another; both films explore much of the same thematic material (e.g., sibling self-centeredness and parental disillusionment); and both films are about the human condition – the cyclical pattern of life with its concomitant joys and sorrows – and the immediate social realities that affect and shape that condition: in McCarey's film, The Great Depression; in Ozu's, the intensified postwar push toward industrialization.
 Primarily sober in tone but possessing rich and gentle humor, both films belong to a genre that in Japanese cinema is called shomin-geki, films dealing with the everyday lives of the lower middle classes."